PaperMonoid/beta-certifier/README.md

 ./certify.sh
 ```

-The generated certificates will be in the path `data/blockchain_certificates/`
+The generated certificates will be in the path `data/blockchain_certificates/` and can be verified at [MITs blockcert projects website](https://www.blockcerts.org/)